 The Terms and Conditions are checked for legal compliance by a lawyer of our legal protection insurance.

-Starting in 2020, registration for the Full-Stack Program requires the user to go through an application process where their eligibility requirements are assessed and further questions are clarified.
+Registration for the Full-Stack Program requires the user to go through an application process where their eligibility requirements are assessed and further questions are clarified.

 Participation in the Tailored Training requires a personal consultation meeting to create an individual study program.
 It may happen that certain circumstances make the program impracticable, such as missing qualifications of the participant or missing competencies of the trainer.